 Want to build extraordinary eye health?
 In addition to getting your daily dose of the macular carotenoids lutein and zeaxanthin, here are some quick tips on building better eye health:

-- Limit scree time when you’re not working.
+- Limit screen time when you’re not working.
 Read a printed book or magazine, take a walk, or find other deviceless activities or hobbies to enjoy.

 - When you are using electronic devices, blink frequently and take breaks from looking at the screen.
 Embrace the 20-20-20 rule: look at an object at least 20 feet away for 20 seconds every 20 minutes.